Superbition/Celestte-Docs/docs/security/email_verification.md

 When a user tries to access the `/admin` page they will need to have verified their email before they can gain access.
 If they have not verified their email, they will be redirected to a page which displays an error message about email verification.

-For more control you can utilise the User Verification Middleware outcomes:
+For more control you can utilise the User Verification Middleware to perform additional tasks or return a custom response:

 ```
 public function verificationFailed(Request $request)
 {
 	// ...
 }

-public function additionalVerification(Request $request)
-{
-	// ...
-}
 ```

-These methods are provided to you during the verification process, the first allows you to perform additional verification after email verification is complete, and you could check if a user has done something else for verification to be complete for example.
-The final method is called when verification fails and allows you to perform any actions if this happens, you can return a custom response if you like.
+The `verificationFailed` method is called when the user has not verified their email address yet and allows you to perform any actions if this happens, you can return a custom response if you like or leave empty and use the default Polyel response.

 ## Verification Views